lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 **_MTL_ 2.5.**
 **For _MTL_ 2.0, click [here](https://github.com/lijenn/mtl/blob/master/blue/session02/s02_learner/mtl_session02_see.md)**

-_To make Clinic Selections without Bookmarks:_
-- Use the columns to select the clinics that make up your team.
-- You can search and filter for Clinics by Provider after making selections in Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and/or Is an Active Clinic column.
-- Make sure to click "Apply."
-  - Note: Leaving the "Is an Active Clinic" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix).
-If you do not wish for inactive clinics to be pulled, under the "Is an Active Clinic" column, check "No" and click the yellow "Apply" button.
-  - Note: The filters in the light blue and dark blue columns *only* apply to the green Clinics column.
-You MUST make selections and click "Apply" in the "Select Clinics to Generate Report Data" column to generate your data.
-(By default, the data and viz tabs are set to show all data for all sta3ns and clinics.)

 **Tips & Tricks**
 - To clear filters/columns, click on the "Eraser" icon in the upper right of the filter/column.